 We've updated the list below with some new announcements and removed the 2021 Switch games that have come and gone already.
-Still loads to look forward to!
+Still loads to look forward to in 2021!

 Below we've rounded up thirty(ish) of the biggest Switch games we're looking forward to in the remaining months of 2021.
-In vaguely chronological order, they run the gamut from AAA first-party offerings to promising looking indies, plus a few big names that have been waiting in the wings for a while and stand a chance of surprise-dropping this year (fingers crossed!).
+They run the gamut from AAA first-party offerings to promising looking indies, plus a few big names that have been waiting in the wings for a while and stand a chance of surprise-dropping this year (fingers crossed!).

-The Switch OLED Model is launching alongside Metroid Dread on 8th October, and the schedule before and after is looking pretty tidy.
-We've had plenty of games in the first half of the year — titles like Super Mario 3D World + Bowser's Fury, Bravely Default II, Monster Hunter Rise, New Pokémon Snap, Famicom Detective Club, Game Builder Garage, Mario Golf: Super Rush, Tony Hawk's 1+2, Disgaea 6, Monster Hunter Stories 2 and Zelda: Skyward Sword HD *breathe* — and following announcements from the E3 2021 Nintendo Direct, there's plenty more to look forward to before the year is out.
+We've had a lot of great titles so far this year like Super Mario 3D World + Bowser's Fury, Bravely Default II, Monster Hunter Rise, New Pokémon Snap, Famicom Detective Club, Game Builder Garage, Mario Golf: Super Rush, Tony Hawk's 1+2, Disgaea 6, Monster Hunter Stories 2, Zelda: Skyward Sword HD, WarioWare: Get It Together! and Metroid Dread *breathe* — with just a few months left there's still plenty more to look forward to before the year is out.

 So, let's take a look at our most anticipated Switch games of 2021... and beyond!